Legal Strategy To Save Melissa Lucio Is Flawed

-This is the sixth column in a series about Melissa Lucio and the State of Texas’ capital case against her.
-Read the first column here, the second here, the third here, the fourth here, and the fifth here.
+This is the sixth column in a nine-part series about Melissa Lucio and the State of Texas’ capital case against her.
+Read the first column here, the second here, the third here, the fourth here, the fifth here, the seventh here, the eighth here and the final column here.

 The criminal legal system values finality over accuracy.
 It’s better to be done than definite.

 Finality’s prominence in American jurisprudence is bad news for people who lose in court, but it’s also necessary so that litigation finishes eventually.
 That a case ends in ways we don’t like is, unfortunately, insufficient justification to keep it going.
-This juridical truth disappoints lawyers and supporters of those inmates on Texas’s death row because they know what the case’s terminus often looks like: a coffin picked up by the family or interred at Byrd Cemetery in Huntsville, Texas.
+This juridical truth disappoints lawyers and supporters of those inmates on Texas’s death row because they know what the case’s terminus often looks like: a coffin picked up by the family or interred at Byrd Cemetery in Huntsville, Texas, where all unclaimed inmate bodies go to their final rest.

 Namely, no specific claims of prosecutorial misconduct have appeared yet.
 In fact, the entire record of this case is devoid of any mention of the phrase.